 When transaction processing is complex and the volume of transactions is relatively high, obtaining and reviewing a service organization auditor's Independent Service Auditor's Report on Management's Description of a Service Organization's System and the Suitability of the Design and Operating Effectiveness of Controls Report (Type 2 Service Organization Control Report (SOC 1)) may be the most effective method of meeting your responsibility to monitor a service organization, and may also be the only efficient means by which we can obtain sufficient evidence regarding their internal controls.
-AT Section 801, Reporting on Controls at a Service Organization for service organization reports dated prior to May 1, 2017 and AT-C Section 320, Reporting on an Examination of Controls at a Service Organization Relevant to User Entities' Internal Control Over Financial Reporting for service organization reports dated on or after May 1, 2017 discuss the aforementioned report.
+AT-C Section 320, Reporting on an Examination of Controls at a Service Organization Relevant to User Entities' Internal Control Over Financial Reporting discusses the aforementioned report.
 (In some circumstances, we can accept a suitably-designed agreed-upon procedures report (AUP) in lieu of a SOC 1 report.)